Get a property report and suburb profile for any property in Upper Caboolture

 Upper Caboolture rental market trends

-The rental market in Upper Caboolture has experienced modest growth, with house rents increasing by 3.8% over the past year to $600 per week.
-There is currently no data available for unit rents, indicating a potential lack of unit rental properties in the area.
-Upper Caboolture remains a stable market for house rentals, appealing to families and individuals seeking suburban living.
+The rental market in Upper Caboolture has remained stable, with house rents holding steady at $600 per week over the past year.
+There is no data available for unit rents, indicating a potential lack of supply in this segment.
+The suburb offers a consistent rental environment, appealing to those seeking stability in their housing costs.

 Suburbs near Upper Caboolture